sdr-x/sdr-x.github.io/_posts/2014-07-07-LTE-SIB-decoding-by-asn1c.md

 This method's main reference is: http://blog.csdn.net/peng_yw/article/details/22437251

-This doc is used to explain how parse_SIB() works: https://github.com/JiaoXianjun/LTE-Cell-Scanner/Matlab/LTE_DL_receiver.m
+This doc is used to explain how parse_SIB() of Matlab/LTE_DL_receiver.m works: https://github.com/JiaoXianjun/LTE-Cell-Scanner

 -------------------------------------------------------------------------------------